-Hospital No:

-This is a multidisciplinary document - all members of the team have a responsibility to contribute to its completion.

-Assessment of wishes/feelings/faith and values

-Does the person or their family have concerns of a wider nature?
-These may be:

-- Religious, or

-- Cultural concerns, or

-- Worries about something else

-Is there someone they would like to speak to about these concerns for example, a social worker, a doctor or nurse, carer, chaplain?
+Person Name: NHS No: DOB: Hospital No: This is a multidisciplinary document - all members of the team have a responsibility to contribute to its completion.
+A ssessment of wishes/feelings/faith and values C Does the person or their family have concerns of a wider nature?
+These may be: Religious, or Cultural concerns, or Worries about something else Is there someone they would like to speak to about these concerns for example, a social worker, a doctor or nurse, carer, chaplain?
 Yes/No

-Date/Time
+If yes, what have you done to facilitate this?

-Does the person/family member have a religious fail th or tradition?
+Does the person/family member have a religious faith o or tradition?
 Yes/No

 Is there someone they would like support from?

 Chaplain/ Imam/ Priest/ Religious leader Yes/No

 What have you done to facilitate this?

-Dele (Time)

 Date/Time:

 Are there any particular needs:

 Now

 At the time of death

 After death

 Do they have a preferred place of death